 Should you invest in a pair of Gravelking SKs?
 Choosing any tire is a deeply personal decision and includes factors like where you ride, the surface conditions you favor, preferences, and so forth.

-But, after riding these tires more than 250 miles, they’ve performed almost flawlessly and are reasonably priced compared to the competition.
+But, after riding with these tires more than 1,600 miles, they’ve performed almost flawlessly and are reasonably priced compared to the competition.
 As a result, I can’t recommend them highly enough.
 I’m always excited to ride them and see how they’ll perform in different scenarios and conditions.

 But, if you ride in wet conditions with lots of mud, their tight central tread pattern might not deliver optimum performance.